top of page

 Eliza has returned home

-Mrs. F: Well, well, child - that will do - get your sister from the scullery - we must all kneel and pray to God to bless him (they kneel and utter a prayer) - Eliza - here is your chance to make a few bob from your scribblings – you must now take your new MS to him
+Mrs. F: Well well, child - that will do - (thinks: a rogue - e'en yet - is he married?) - bring up your sister Mary from the scullery - we must all kneel and pray to God to bless him (they kneel and utter a prayer) - Eliza, here is your chance to make a few bob from your scribblings - you must now take your new MS to him

-Mrs. F: So be it!
-A very distinguished gentleman was here for afternoon muffins - and I offered him your hand Eliza - and you now have to accept! - you won't get another proposal beyond 25 - and the coal merchant is threatening to halt supply
+Mrs. F: So be it at last Eliza!!
+A very distinguished Hat-maker was here for afternoon muffins - and I offered him your hand - now you have to accept! - you won't get another proposal beyond your 25 years! - and the coal merchant is threatening to halt supply

-Eliza wanders to her chamber and dreams not only of B and his eyelashes but of Miss Milbanke and the unstable sea cliffs of Seaham
+Eliza wanders to her chamber and dreams not only of B and his comfortable knee but of Miss Milbanke and the unstable sea cliffs of Seaham

 END